 On September 10, 2013, the City of Orange Beach remembered Hurricane Ivan’s impact on the coastal community by hosting a High Water Mark Campaign kick-off event.
 The event was held in cooperation with federal and state officials in an effort to remind communities of how devastating storms can be and to reinforce the importance of mitigation actions for building a strong, resilient community.
+This page details the event's participants, background, activities, and media coverage.

 City of Orange Beach: Tony Kennon (Mayor), Ken Grimes (Orange Beach City Administrator), Tim Arant, & Lannie Smith (Building Official and Emergency Management Coordinator)